A-Map-of-Miracles/A-Map-of-Miracles.github.io/pages/Holy Spirit.md

-alias:: the holy spirit, the Holy Spirit see-also:: [[Your Friend]],
+alias:: the holy spirit, the Holy Spirit, Him, him see-also:: [[Your Friend]],

 -